 I also enjoyed eating mushrooms straight from the can.
 When we made homemade pizzas I managed to eat half the can before it ever made it’s way onto the cheese.
 I guess canned mushrooms and I kinda had a fling back then.

 Thankfully, our relationship has matured over the years.
-Now I enjoy them soaked in wine and butter, stirred into stews, or stuffed in grilled cheese.
-I haven’t thought much about the canned variety in a while, but when I saw a version of homemade mushroom soup (on Pinterest. of course.), I couldn’t get the idea out of my mind.
+Now I enjoy them roasted with green beans, piled on burgers, tossed with creamy leek pasta, or stuffed in grilled cheese.
+I haven’t thought much about the canned variety in a while, but when I saw a version of homemade mushroom soup (on Pinterest, of course), I couldn’t get the idea out of my mind.
 A craving set in, and it would not be satisfied until the soup was mine.

 A few weeks later, it came to be.
 This soup was darn easy to make and tastes 1,000 times better than the canned variety.
 It’s cozy, comforting, and filling.
 The perfect lunch for a blustery day.